mend/renovate-ce-ee/docs/high-server-availability.md

 ### Selecting the Primary Server

 On startup, each Renovate Server will check the database to see if a Primary server is already allocated.
 If not, it will allocate itself as the primary server and update the database to reflect it.
-You can check the container logs at startup to see whether a server has taken the primary role.
-Also, all Renovate Server will perform the Primary check every 30 seconds.
+Also, all Renovate Servers will perform the Primary check every 30 seconds.
 This provides faster failover if one of the servers goes down.

+You can check the container logs to see whether a server has taken the primary role.

 ### Load balancing the servers